Skip to main content

 /H/127.0.0.1/H/cpce801

-• A valid connection string must be in this field to create jobs in the Enterprise Manager.
+• A valid connection string must be in this field to create SAP jobs in OpCon.

-• A valid number must be in this field to create jobs in the Enterprise Manager.
+• A valid number must be in this field to create SAP jobs in OpCon.

 • Valid values are Off and On.

-Query Listener Port: Defines the port on which the SAP LSAM listens for proxy requests.
+• Query Listener Port: Defines the port on which the SAP R/3 and CRM agent listens for proxy requests.